J-F-Liu/knowledge/src/Computer/computer.md

 2016 AVX2, new instructions
 AVX512, 512 bits registers

+## 显示器

+- VSync (vertical synchronization)
+  GPU only changes the image data it’s sending in the so-called vertical blanking interval (vblank), which is the time between the bottom right and top left pixel.
+  Applications synchronize their rendering to the display where possible - they only render one frame for every time the display updates.

+- Variable Refresh Rate (VRR) or Adaptive Sync its two implementations are FreeSync (from AMD) and GSync (from NVidia).
+  With VSync it’s always the GPU which has to adjust to the display, but with Adaptive Sync the roles are partly reversed: the GPU can tell the display to make vblank longer.
+  Whenever an application is slower than the displays maximum refresh rate the display will wait for the next frame before it updates the pixels and thus you don’t see any stutter, without introducing tearing.
+Additionally it has very low latency in that state because every frame is displayed right when the game is finished rendering it.

 ## 文件系统

 A file system is a clearly-defined method that the computer's operating system uses to store, catalog, and retrieve files.
 Files are central to everything we use a computer for: all applications, images, movies, and documents are files, and they all need to be stored somewhere.